 The ultimate authority rests with the program provider whether that is the park district or the park district and school district if a joint program.
-Any discussions that need to take place between park district, school, and NWSRA representatives should be handled in a confidential manner.
-NWSRA encourages the park district and/or school representative to participate in the complaint and review process and to strongly consider our recommendations.
+Any discussions that need to take place between park, school, and NWSRA representatives should be handled in a confidential manner.
+NWSRA encourages the park and/or school representative to provide for the grievance process and to strongly consider our recommendations.
 However, NWSRA fully appreciates the authority that rests with the park districts and/or school districts in terms of being the ultimate service provider.